ippontech/mobile-framework-decision-tree/README.md

     LibraryCriticality -->|no| DesignCriticality

     DesignCriticality -->|yes| Flutter["Flutter"]
-    DesignCriticality -->|no| CompiledLanguagePreference["I absolutely want to work with a compiled programming language"]
+    DesignCriticality -->|no| LanguagePreference["I absolutely want to work with a statically typed language that enforces type soundness"]

-    CompiledLanguagePreference -->|yes| Flutter
+    LanguagePreference -->|yes| Flutter
-    CompiledLanguagePreference -->|no| EcosystemCapitalization["I absolutely want to capitalize on the Javascript and React ecosystem already present in my company"]
+    LanguagePreference -->|no| EcosystemCapitalization["I absolutely want to capitalize on the Javascript and React ecosystem already present in my company"]

     EcosystemCapitalization -->|yes| ReactNative["React Native"]
     EcosystemCapitalization -->|no| DependencyUpgradeAvoidance["I want to avoid investing time in upgrading dependency clusters"]